johnewart/dapr-proposals/actor-system.md

+## Proposal: Migrating reminder and timer functionality to the control plane

 ### What does this propose?

 This proposal suggests that we make some structural changes to the actor system in Dapr in order to improve performance and increase observability.
 In particular, this proposal focuses on the reminder and timer storage and dispatch model and the gRPC communication between daprd and the placement service as well as metrics to be added for improved observation, performance monitoring and diagnosis.
+The primary goal of this proposal is to move the code that is responsible for actor management into the control plane to simplify and centralize the actor subsystem.

 #### Increase observability of the actor system